HLS-PGR-newsletter/HLS-PGR-newsletter/socials.md

 # Questions

-If you have any questions regarding our social events, please email [Brad Salisbury-Finch](mailto:cov.pgrnewsletter+events@gmail.com).
+If you have any questions regarding our social events, please email [Laura Wilde](mailto:cov.pgrnewsletter+events@gmail.com).